takelwerk/takelship/README.md

 The takelship project is a general purpose framework to ship complex software setups.
 It does not ship the software itself but the configuration and the runtime environment.

 The configuration and data is stored in the `takelship` directory.
 It is created when running `ship start [<project>]`.
-If *<project>* is omitted, the default project of the takelship is started which is a forgejo server with three runners.
+If a project is omitted, the default project of the takelship is started which is a forgejo server with three runners.

 The `ship` command line tool is „directory-aware“ in the sense that it starts one takelship per directory.
 Every directory can host a different project. `ship` can be configured via environment variables or a `takelage.yml` next to the `takelship` directory.
-See `ship config` for available configuration keys.
+See `tau config` for available configuration keys.

 These basic conditions yield some amazing advantages:
 - Moderate prerequisites to run a takelship: basically docker and ruby.